There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 7. Polar night and polar day

-The Earth's poles are unique places where the longest day, which lasts 178 days, and the longest long night, which lasts 187 days.
+The Earth's poles are unique places where the longest day, which lasts 178 days, and the most long night, which lasts 187 days.

-At the poles, there is only one sunrise and one sunset per year.
-At the North Pole, the Sun begins to rise in March on the day spring equinox and descends in September on the day of the autumnal equinox.
-At the South Pole, on the contrary, sunrise is during the autumn equinox, and sunset is on the day of the vernal equinox.
+At the poles there is only one sunrise and one sunset per year.
+At the North Pole, the Sun begins to rise in March on the day spring equinox and falls in September on the day of the autumnal equinox.
+At the South Pole, on the contrary, sunrise is during the autumn equinox, and sunset is on the day of the spring equinox.

-In the summer, the Sun is always above the horizon, and the South Pole gets sunlight around the clock.
-In winter, the Sun is below the horizon when there is 24-hour darkness.
+In summer, the Sun is always above the horizon here, and the South Pole receives sunlight around the clock.
+In winter, the Sun is below the horizon, when there is 24-hour darkness.

 8. Conquerors of the North and South Pole

-Many travelers have tried to get to the poles of the Earth, losing their lives on the way to these extreme points our planet.
+Many travelers tried to reach the Earth's poles, losing their lives on the way to these extreme points of our planet.

 There have been several expeditions to the North Pole since the 18th century.
-There is controversy over who reached the North Pole first.
-In 1908, American traveler Frederick Cook became the first to claim to have reached the North Pole.
+There is disagreement over who was the first to reach the North Pole.
+In 1908, American explorer Frederick Cook became the first to claim to have reached the North Pole.
 But his compatriot Robert Peary refuted this statement, and on April 6, 1909, he officially began to be considered the first conqueror of the North Pole.

-First flight over the North Pole: Norwegian traveler Roald Amundsen and Humberto Nobile on May 12, 1926 on the airship "Norway"
+First flight over the North Pole: Norwegian traveler Roald Amundsen and Umberto Nobile on May 12, 1926 on the airship "Norway"

 First submarine at the North Pole: nuclear submarine "Nautilus" 3 August 1956

-First solo trip to the North Pole: Japanese Naomi Uemura, April 29, 1978, traveled 725 km on a dog sled in 57 days
+First trip to the North Pole alone: Japanese Naomi Uemura, April 29, 1978, sledding 725 km in 57 days

-First to cross the North Pole: Lewis Gordon Pugh covered 1 km in -2 degrees Celsius water in July 2007.
+First to swim across the North Pole: Lewis Gordon Pugh walked 1 km in -2 degrees Celsius water in July 2007.

-The first conquerors of the South Pole were the Norwegian traveler Roald Amundsen and British explorer Robert Scott, after whom the first station at the South Pole, Amundsen-Scott Station, was named.
-Both teams went different ways and reached the South Pole with a difference of several weeks, the first was Amundsen on December 14, 1911, and then R. Scott on January 17, 1912.
+A Norwegian explorer became the first to conquer the South Pole Roald Amundsen and British explorer Robert Scott, after whom the first station at the South Pole, the Amundsen-Scott station, was named.
+Both teams took different routes and reached the South Pole within a few weeks of each other, first by Amundsen on December 14, 1911, and then by R. Scott on January 17, 1912.

-First flight over the South Pole: American Richard Baird, in 1928
+First flight over the South Pole: American Richard Byrd, in 1928

-First to cross Antarctica without the use of animals and mechanical transport: Arvid Fuchs and Reinold Meisner, December 30, 1989
+First to cross Antarctica without the use of animals or mechanical transport: Arvid Fuchs and Reinold Meissner, December 30, 1989

-9. North and South Magnetic Pole of the Earth
+9. North and South magnetic poles of the Earth

-Earth's magnetic poles are associated with magnetic field Earth.
-They are in the north and south, but do not coincide with geographic poles, as the magnetic field of our planet is changing.
-Unlike geographic, magnetic poles shift.
+The Earth's magnetic poles are associated with magnetic field Earth.
+They are in the north and south, but do not coincide with geographic poles, since the magnetic field of our planet is changing.
+Unlike geographic poles, magnetic poles shift.

-The north magnetic pole is not exactly in the arctic region, but moving east at a rate of 10-40 km per year, since the underground molten metals and charged particles from the Sun influence the magnetic field.
-The South Magnetic Pole is still in Antarctica, but it is also moving westward at a rate of 10-15 km per year.
+The North Magnetic Pole is not located exactly in the Arctic region, but shifts east at a speed of 10-40 km per year, since the magnetic field is influenced by underground molten metals and charged particles from the Sun.
+The south magnetic pole is still in Antarctica, but it is also moving west at a speed of 10-15 km per year.

-Some scientists believe that in one day a change can occur magnetic poles, and this can lead to the destruction of the Earth.
-However, the reversal of the magnetic poles has already occurred, hundreds of times over the past 3 billion years, and this has not led to any dire consequences.
+Some scientists believe that a change may occur one day magnetic poles, and this could lead to the destruction of the Earth.
+However, the change of magnetic poles has already occurred, hundreds of times over the past 3 billion years, and this did not lead to any dire consequences.

 10. Melting ice at the poles

-Ice in the Arctic at the North Pole tends to melt in the summer and refreeze in the winter.
+Arctic ice in the North Pole region typically melts in the summer and freezes again in the winter.
 However, for last years, the ice cap began to melt at a very rapid pace.

-Many researchers believe that already by the end of the century, and maybe in a few decades, the Arctic zone will remain without ice.
+Many researchers believe that already by the end of the century, and maybe in a few decades, the Arctic zone will remain ice-free.

 On the other hand, the Antarctic region at the South Pole contains 90 percent of the world's ice.
-Ice thickness in Antarctica averages 2.1 km.
-If all the ice of Antarctica melted, sea levels worldwide would rise by 61 meters.
+The ice thickness in Antarctica averages 2.1 km.
+If all the ice in Antarctica melted, sea levels around the world would rise by 61 meters.

 Fortunately, this will not happen in the near future.

-Some interesting facts about the North and South Pole:
+Some fun facts about the North and South Pole:

 1. There is an annual tradition at Amundsen-Scott Station at the South Pole.
-After the last food plane leaves, explorers watch two horror movies: the film "The Thing" (about an alien creature that kills the inhabitants of a polar station in Antarctica) and the film "The Shining" (about a writer who is in an empty remote hotel in winter)
+After the last food plane leaves, researchers watch two horror films: the film "The Thing" (about an alien creature that kills the inhabitants of a polar station in Antarctica) and the film "The Shining" (about a writer who is in an empty remote hotel in winter)

 3. Kaffeklubben Island - a small island in the north of Greenland is considered a piece of land that is located closest to the North Pole 707 km from it.

 According to popular belief, polar bears and penguins live where there is a lot of snow and ice.
-This is true, but although these species prefer extreme conditions, in natural environment they do not live in the same area.
-Polar bears love the Arctic, and penguins love Antarctica.
+This is true, but although these species prefer extreme conditions, V natural environment They do not live in the same territory.
+Polar bears like the Arctic, and penguins liked Antarctica.
 Let's take a closer look at where polar bears and penguins live.

 Polar bears - habitat and habits

-In their natural environment, polar bears live in subpolar regions. north pole.
+In their natural environment, polar bears live in the polar regions north pole.
 These animals are well adapted to life in the harsh north with extreme low temperatures.
-Due to the impressive reserves of subcutaneous fat and thick fur, polar bears feel comfortable both on land and in icy water.
+Thanks to their impressive reserves of subcutaneous fat and thick fur, polar bears feel comfortable both on land and in icy water.
 Such a habitat does not prevent large predators from leading a full-fledged lifestyle.

-polar bears in natural conditions live in several countries, including Russia, Greenland, Canada, Alaska and Norway.
-At large predators there is no tendency to migrate, they live in a specific area, giving preference to areas with open water, since fish is the favorite food of the polar bear.
+Polar bears in natural conditions They live in several countries, including Russia, Greenland, Canada, Alaska and Norway.
+U large predators there is no tendency to migrate, they live in a specific area, giving preference to areas with open water, since fish is the polar bear’s favorite food.

-IN summer time due to rising temperatures, polar bears disperse.
-Some animals are found even at the North Pole.
-Today, the number of these animals compared to previous years is small, but not critical, so it is too early to talk about the disappearance of the species from the face of the planet.
+IN summer time Due to rising temperatures, polar bears are scattering.
+Some animals are even found at the North Pole.
+Today, the number of these animals is small compared to previous years, but not critical, so it is too early to talk about the disappearance of the species from the face of the planet.

-The polar bear is a large land predator.
+The polar bear is a large terrestrial predator.
 In nature, males weighing up to 800 kg are often found.
 The average weight of a male is 450 kg.
-Females weigh half as much, but before wintering or during pregnancy, they significantly increase body weight.
-Brown bear considered the closest relative of the white, so the crossing of these species usually ends in success.
+Females weigh half as much, but before wintering or during pregnancy they significantly increase their body weight.
+Brown bear is considered the closest relative of the white, so crossing these species usually ends in success.

 Peculiarities of seasonal behavior of polar bears

 It is striking that polar bears do not have a hibernation period.
 They remain active throughout the year.
-With the approach of cold weather, animals are actively gaining subcutaneous fat.
+As cold weather approaches, animals actively gain subcutaneous fat.

-Polar bears owe their name to the color of their fur.
-IN winter time Animals use fur for camouflage. special attention deserves the quick wits of polar bears.
-While waiting for prey, these massive predators cover their nose with their paw, which is the only dark spot.
-In summer, the polar bear's fur takes on a straw hue.
-It's merit ultraviolet rays.
+Polar bears get their name from the shade of their fur.
+IN winter time animals use fur for camouflage.
+Special attention deserves the intelligence of polar bears.
+While waiting for prey, these massive predators cover their nose, which is the only dark spot, with their paw.
+In summer, the polar bear's fur takes on a straw-colored hue.
+It's a credit ultraviolet rays.

-I note that the polar bear has a multi-level "robe".
-Black leather, perfectly absorbent solar heat, covers a fluffy undercoat.
+I note that the polar bear has a multi-level “robe”.
+Black skin that perfectly absorbs solar heat, covered by a fluffy undercoat.
 The animal also has long protective hairs.
-They are transparent and have excellent thermal conductivity.
+They are transparent and characterized by excellent thermal conductivity.

-Polar bears are extremely hardy.
-Despite their decent body mass, the animals move quickly, taking advantage of hopping.
-Often, in pursuit of prey, a predator overcomes up to 500 meters.
+Polar bears are unusually hardy.
+Despite their decent body weight, animals move quickly, taking advantage of leaping running.
+Often, in pursuit of prey, the predator overcomes up to 500 meters.

 The polar bear also feels great in the water.
 Without a break, he swims up to 1 km.
 This animal is also an excellent diver.
-For five minutes, he is quietly engaged in spearfishing.
+For five minutes he calmly engages in spearfishing.

-The diet of the polar bear includes fish, marine and land animals.
-Sometimes seals also get on the predator's table.
-Thanks to a decent supply of fat, he goes without food for a long time, but if luck smiled, he eats up to 20 kg of meat at a time.
+The polar bear's diet includes fish, sea and land animals.
+Sometimes seals also end up on the predator’s table.
+Thanks to a decent supply of fat, it goes without food for a long time, but if luck smiles, it eats up to 20 kg of meat at a time.

 Polar bears don't drink.
-They get the liquid they need for a full existence from food of animal origin.
-I note that due to the cold climate they do not have profuse sweating.
+They obtain the liquid they need for a full-fledged existence from food of animal origin.
+I note that due to the cold climate they do not sweat profusely.
 So they practically do not lose moisture.

 Penguins - habitat and habits

 Penguins are funny birds.
 They have wings, but they don't fly.
-On land they are clumsy, but in the water they are extremely graceful.
+They are clumsy on land, but extremely graceful in water.
 Many people are of the opinion that they live only in Antarctica.
-This is not true.
-This part of the planet is inhabited by only 3 species, the rest of the species like warmer climes.
+This is wrong.
+This part of the planet is inhabited by only 3 species; the remaining species like warmer climes.

-With the exception of the period of reproduction and feeding of offspring, penguins stay in the open sea of the Southern Hemisphere.
+With the exception of the breeding season and feeding of offspring, penguins stay in the open sea of the Southern Hemisphere.
 The bulk of birds are concentrated in Antarctica and on the territory of nearby islands.
-IN tropical latitudes they appear in places with a cold current Galapagos Islands, which are located near the equator, are considered the most northern place penguin habitat.
+IN tropical latitudes they appear in places with cold currents Galapagos Islands, which are located near the equator, are considered the most northern place penguin habitats.

 Where are penguins found?

 • Antarctica.
-A continent with a harsh climate eternal ice and extremely low temperature has become an ideal place for the life of the Antarctic and emperor penguin, as well as Adele's view.
-From early spring to mid-autumn, they live in the ocean, after which they return to land, unite in colonies, build nests, breed and feed offspring.
+A continent with a harsh climate, eternal ice and extremely low temperatures has become an ideal place for the life of the Antarctic and Emperor penguins, as well as the appearance of Adele.
+From early spring to mid-autumn they live in the ocean, after which they return to land, unite in colonies, build nests, reproduce and feed their offspring.

 • Africa.
-The hot African coast, washed by the cold Benguela current, was chosen spectacled penguins.
+The hot African coast, washed by the cold Benguela Current, has become a favorite spectacled penguins.
 This species is incredibly sociable.
-It is not surprising that many tourists annually come to the Cape of Good Hope for an unforgettable experience with birds.
+It is not surprising that many tourists come to the Cape of Good Hope every year for an unforgettable experience with birds.

 • Argentina.
-The Orkney and Shetland Islands are inhabited by king penguins that grow up to a meter high.
-Authorities Latin America In every possible way they protect these birds, which contributes to an increase in the population.
+The Orkney and Shetland Islands are inhabited by King Penguins, which grow up to a meter in height.
+Authorities Latin America They protect these birds in every possible way, which helps to increase the population.

 • New Zealand .
-Magnificent penguins live on the local islands - the most rare view.
-Them distinguishing feature- accommodation for couples.
-They do not gather in the colony.
+The islands here are home to Magnificent penguins - the most rare view.
+Their distinctive feature– accommodation for couples.
+They are not going to the colony.
 Due to the small number of individuals, the species is protected.

 • South Atlantic .
-Golden-haired penguins are found on the coast of Chile, in the Falkland Islands and Tierra del Fuego.
-Their huge colonies attract tourists with amazing singing males that attract females so much.
+Golden-haired penguins are found on the coast of Chile, the Falkland Islands and Tierra del Fuego.
+Their huge colonies attract tourists with the amazing singing of the males, which so attracts the females.

 • Peru.
-The Peruvian coast, along which the cold current passes, is the home of the Humboldt penguins.
-For various reasons, their number decreases annually, there are a total of 12 thousand pairs.
+The Peruvian coast, along which a cold current runs, is the home of Humboldt penguins.
+For various reasons, their numbers decrease annually, with a total of 12 thousand pairs.

-As you can see, there are a considerable number of penguin species, each of which lives in its own amazing corner.
-These birds are unique, and humanity is simply obliged to make sure that they continue to please us with a unique look and other individual features.
+As you can see, there are a considerable number of species of penguins, each of which lives in its own amazing corner.
+These birds are unique, and humanity simply must ensure that they continue to delight us with their unique appearance and other individual characteristics.

 The way of life of penguins is extremely unusual.
-It is not surprising, since these flightless birds use wings as fins, and all parents take part in growing and feeding offspring.
+It's not surprising, because these flightless birds They use their wings as fins, and all parents take part in raising and feeding their offspring.

-The female carefully transfers the egg to the paws of the male and goes in search of food.
-Having received an egg, the male envelops the future baby with an abdominal fold.
+The female carefully places the egg on the male's paws and goes in search of food.
+Having received the egg, the male envelops the unborn baby with an abdominal fold.
 He will have to warm the egg for 2 months.
 Often, in order to preserve offspring, the male resorts to the help of other members of the fraternity.

-After the appearance of the baby, the male feeds him with milk, the production of which is responsible for the stomach and esophagus of the bird.
-Penguin milk is an incredibly nutritious liquid, containing 10 times more fat and protein than cow's milk.
+After the baby appears, the male feeds it with milk, the production of which is responsible for the bird’s stomach and esophagus.
+Penguin milk is an incredibly nutritious liquid containing 10 times more fat and protein than cow's milk.

 While the father takes care of the child, the female catches squid and fish.
-The penguin's tongue is covered with "needles" turned in the direction of the pharynx.
-If the prey hit the beak, it will not work to escape.
+The penguin's tongue is covered with "spines" turned towards the pharynx.
+If the prey gets into the beak, it will not be possible to escape.

-Penguins hunt in packs.
-Gathered in a large company, females dive into the water and, opening their mouths wide, fly into a school of fish at speed.
-After such a maneuver, a tidbit is sure to be in the mouth.
+Penguins hunt in flocks.
+The females, gathered in a large group, dive into the water and, opening their mouths wide, fly at speed into a school of fish.
+After such a maneuver, a tasty morsel is sure to end up in the mouth.

-Upon her return, the female, who has gained weight, feeds the starving members of the family.
-A caring mother brings up to 4 kg of half-digested food in her stomach.
-The little penguin is transplanted onto its mother's paws and eats the brought delicacies for several weeks.
+Upon returning, the female, which has gained weight, fattens the hungry family members.
+In her stomach, a caring mother brings up to 4 kg of half-digested food.
+The little penguin is transferred to its mother's paws and eats the delicacies brought for several weeks.

 Video material